Family Medical Leave ActJurisPage2021-04-21T23:01:19+00:00

 Paid and Unpaid Leave Entitlements for New York Employees

 Many employees in the state of New York are eligible for paid leave under New York’s short-term disability law and paid family leave law, as well as unpaid leave under the federal Family Medical Leave Act (FMLA).
 These laws were enacted to help employees balance their individual health needs – as well as the needs of their family – with the ever-increasing demands of the American workplace.
 Not only do the New York state and federal leave laws promote family stability, but they provide a level of economic security which, one can argue, protects the very fabric of the American family.
+If you feel your rights have been violated, speak with an FMLA Lawyer now.

 While this article focuses on the FMLA, not everyone is eligible for its benefits.
 In New York, employees that are ineligible for protections under FMLA to take job-protected leave may be eligible for short-term disability benefits or paid leave benefits as a result of certain family situations.
 In contrast to the federal FMLA, which only covers unpaid leave, New York’s short-term disability and paid family leave requirements cover a portion of an employee’s salary.
 The short-term disability coverage is available to employees who are dealing with an out-of-work injury or illness, while the Paid Family Leave law covers employees who must take leave to care for a newborn or adopted child, to care for a family member with a serious health condition, or because of the military deployment of a family member abroad.